pferdy/design/docs/cad/016_peerstake/README.md

 Other participants may also place a delegated stake on a peer they wish to vouch for.
 It is in the interests of large coin holders to support the security of the Network by placing stake on good peer operators that they trust, as well as to earn additional rewards on their holdings.

-The total Stake of a seer determines its voting weight in the CPoS consensus algorithm.
+The total Stake of a peer determines its voting weight in the CPoS consensus algorithm.

 ## Meaning of Stake